Mai Khola: Location

-The Mai Khola is the main tributary of the Kankai River.
+The Mai Khola is the main tributary of the Kankai.

 It is a perennial river that originates in springs in the Mahabharat Range about 3300 m above sea level.

 It flows from north to south.

-Major tributaries include the Jog Mai Khola and Puwa Khola.
+Major tributaries include the Jog Mai Khola and the Puwa Khola.

 At its confluence with the Deb Mai Khola, it takes the name of Kankai Mai River, and when it enters the Jhapa District it becomes the Kankai River.

 The catchment area of the Mai Khola upstream from the Kankai Mai River at Chepte is 1150 km2, and lies entirely within the Ilam District.

 Mai AWP

 The Mai Area Water Partnership (AWP) was established after a June 2002 workshop.

 It is a network of local water-related institutions with the Namsaling Community Development Centre (NCDC), a non-governmental organization, as the host institution.

 The purpose was to ensure sustainable irrigation development in the Mai River basin, the only basin in Ilam.

 For the purpose of a pilot project study the Mai River basin was divided into 14 sub-basins, or blocks.

-The study found that two of these blocks were water-stressed and another two had only just enough water flows for present demand.
+The study found that two of these blocks were water-stressed and another two had only just enough water flows to meet the present demand.

 One of the challenges of the AWP was to encourage the members to work together as a network, rather than use it as a forum to air grievances.

 However, it was hoped that the AWP would provide a model for similar partnerships in other parts of Nepal.